-This report is the second evaluation of the "Exemption from Tax for Writers, Composers and Artists" conducted by the Department of Revenue, Office of Revenue Analysis (ORA) in accordance with Rhode Island General Laws (R.I.
-Gen. Laws) Chapter 44-48.2.
-The report provides descriptive statistics on the usage of this tax incentive for tax years 2016 through 2018.
+This report is the third evaluation of the "Exemption from Tax for Writers, Composers and Artists" ("artist modification") conducted by the Department of Revenue, Office of Revenue Analysis (ORA) in accordance with Rhode Island General Laws (R.I.
+Gen. Laws) Chapter 44-48.2.1 The report provides descriptive statistics on the usage of this tax incentive for tax years 2019 - 2021.
 ORA relied primarily on data provided by the Department of Revenue, Division of Taxation (Taxation) to conduct the analysis.
 The following is a summary of this evaluation: